 When you turn to a medical professional for health care, you hope that they will do everything in their power to make you whole.
 And while many doctors do exactly that, sometimes things do not go as planned.

-Do You Have a Health Care Liability Claim?
+Do I Have a Health Care Liability Claim in Texas?

 Does this sound like the situation you have found yourself in?
-If so, contact Simmons and Fletcher, P.C., and let’s talk about your potential claim.
+If so, contact our injury attorneys at Simmons and Fletcher, P.C., and let’s talk about your potential claim.

 Health Care Liability Claims Cover More Than Malpractice

 When the Texas legislature enacted the Health Care Liability Act, they expanded the laws regulating traditional instances of medical malpractice to cover a wide variety of injury claims that occur during the provision of medical care but may not even be directly related to medical care.
 Here are some examples of personal injury claims that may now fall under the Health Care Liability Act depending upon the circumstances: